 Jodhpur – Udaipur (252 Kms / 5 hrs)

-After breakfast drive to Udaipur, En route visit the 15th century Jain temples at Ranakpur.
-Continue drive to Udaipur.
-Upon arrival check into the hotel.
-Overnight stay at the hotel.
-(B)
+Drive to Udaipur, En route visit the 15th century Jain temples at Ranakpur then continue to Udaipur.

 In Udaipur